Mkohm/Pirka/README.md

 ## Features

 - [x] Can ask when an exam in a course is
-- [ ] Can get a list of exersizes to do
+- [ ] Can get a list of exercises to do

 ## Setup for contributing to Pirka